duboiss/SymMakefile/README.md

 For unix tools, if you use git, select "Use Git and optional Unix tools from the Command prompt" during its installation.

+## Installation
+Just copy the Makefile file at the root of your symfony project.

 ## Usage
 Display all available commands:
 ```sh